AnyFetch/developers.anyfetch.com/guides/provider.md

 ```

 * `identifier` is a unique identifier you can choose, which can later be used to retrieve or update the document.
 * `document_type` is set to `file` (some providers may use semantic information, for instance "customer".
-Here, we chose not to deal with the complexity: hydration stack will retrieve relevant datas).
+Here, we chose not to deal with the complexity: hydration stack will retrieve relevant data).
 * `no_hydration` is important.
 For now, we've not sent any data, so we want to skip hydration until sending the real file.

-Although not mandatory, we also chose to send `metadatas.path` to improve search relevance and help the hydration getting started the right way.
+Although not mandatory, we also chose to send `metadata.path` to improve search relevance and help the hydration getting started the right way.

 Alright.
 Anyfetch should reply with 200 and informations about our document.
 Now we can send the file, using a standard multipart POST request including the file (in `file` key) and our previous `identifier`.
 This will be a multipart POST call on `/documents/identifier/some-unique-identifier/file` (note you can also ping `/documents/:id/file` if you want shorter url).